felipea27/Rocket-Project-Avionics/README.md

 </p>

 <p>
-Grounds 2022 is fully tested and functional
+Grounds 2022 is fully tested and functional <br>
-Nosecone 2021 is fully tested and functional
+Nosecone 2021 is fully tested and functional <br>
-Bodytube 2021 is fully tested and functional
+Bodytube 2021 is fully tested and functional <br>
 </p>

 Nosecone and Bodytube 2022 faced manufacturing difficulties and was not able to be manufactured.
 But they should work.